GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/sneddon/Example.rst

 At the end of this example you will know:

-  - how to define fractures in the porous domain,
+  - how to define fractures in a porous medium,
   - how to use various solvers (EmbeddedFractures, LagrangianContact and HydroFracture) to solve the mechanics problems with fractures.